kennethpresedo/duluc_learning_center/README.md

 - Client requested to make site viewable and fully functional on mobile.

 ## `How was it built?`
-Full stack MERN Application.
-MongoDB, Express, React, NodeJS.
-SCSS and CSS used for styling
+Front-end app using React, NodeJS, SCSS and CSS used for styling

 ## `Viewable options`